Strategy11/formidable-forms/readme.txt

 * When the email "reply to" value uses the "from" setting, only use the email address without the name
 * Switch the form action events to dropdown instead of checkboxes
 * Shrink the reCaptcha on small screens
+* Add font-weight 100-900 options to styler
+* Add frm_email_message filter
+* Fixes for javascript errors while form building in IE8
+* Only load font.css for the admin bar when user can edit forms
+* Add frm_include_form_tag filter for using div instead of form tag
+* Add frm_show_submit_button filter for hiding and showing the submit button
+* Fix date calculations using date formats that begin with the year
+* Allow classes to be included on a hidden input
+* Process the entry a little sooner (wp_loaded instead of wp)
+* Add frm_capitalize layout class
+* Make frm_customize class work for more field types
 * **Pro Features:**
 * Set new views to private by default
 * Allow clickable=1 in the frm-show-entry shortcode